scaleoutsean/solidfire-linux/README.md

 | F        | Trunk  | VM Network & Live Migration   |
 ```

-- Because ports A and B are RJ-45 port, most users choose to team ports C-F in one or two (e.g. iSCSI and the rest) Teams, while A and B are normally used for management (if at all), so let's focus on Mellanox NICs:
+- Because A and B are RJ-45 ports, most users choose to team ports C-F in one or two (e.g. iSCSI and the rest) Teams, while A and B are normally used for management (if at all), so let's focus on the Mellanox NICs:
 ```
 Device (19:00.0):
         19:00.0 Ethernet controller: Mellanox Technologies MT27710 Family [ConnectX-4 Lx]